Falmouth-Games-Academy/comp140-gam160-game/README.md

 The game itself will be relatively simple and well established; A physics based ball rolling game leaving most of the mechanics to Unreal Engines own physics module.
 The rules will initially be English pool rules but the amount of variations available leave much scope for games such as snooker, 8 ball, or killer.

+## Research

+Currently only one other motion based snooker controller exists which is the Wii snooker cue add on, for use in the different pool and snooker games available for the Nintendo Wii.
+Reviews are mixed from [Amazon](https://www.amazon.co.uk/WSC-Real-09-Snooker-Championship/dp/B0029LHMZO) customers and [criticisms](https://www.amazon.co.uk/d/PC-Video-Games/Logic-3-NW847-Wii-Snooker-Cue/B0016ZEX4W/ref=sr_1_6?s=videogames&ie=UTF8&qid=1490018062&sr=1-6&keywords=wii+snooker) are mainly of the build quality.